MCUXpresso SDK Release Notes#

 Fixed

-Details can be found in CHANGELOG.md.
+Details can be found in github repository nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md.

 Bluetooth LE controller